 2027 |

-Mr. Luque holds the position of alternate member of the Company’s Fiscal Council.
-Over the past five years, he has held the following positions in the following companies/institutions: (i) managing partner and member of the Executive Committee of the Irko Group since 2017; (ii) member of the Audit Committee of Focus Energia S.A.; (iii) president of the Fiscal Council of Qualicorp S.A., Natura&Co and Fundação Antonio e Helena Zerrenner (FAHZ); (iv) member of the Fiscal Council of Itaúsa S.A.; (v) member of the Board of Directors and president of the Audit Committee of Cantu Store S.A.; (vi) member of the Audit Committee of Porto Seguro S.A.; (vii) Vice-President of ABRAPSA – Brazilian Association of Administrative Service Providers; (viii) member of the Institute of Independent Auditors of Brazil (IBRACON), American Institute of Certified Public Accountants (AICPA), Brazilian Institute of Governance (IBGC) and the Brazilian Accounting Institutes (CRC and CFC); (ix) partner at PricewaterhouseCoopers from 2004 to 2016, a company he worked for 27 years, with a 3 year exchange program in the US), with major experience serving important companies including in processes of Initial Public Offerings (IPO) at CVM and SEC
+Holds the position of alternate member of the Company’s Audit Committee.
+In the past 5 years, he hold the following positions at the following companies/institutions: (i) member of the Irko Group Board since 2017; (ii) member of the Focus Energia’s Audit Committee; (iii) president of the Fiscal Councils of Qualicorp, Natura, Helbor and the Antonio e Helena Zerrenner Foundation (FAHZ); (iv) member of the Itaúsa’s Audit Committee; (v) member of the Board of Directors and president of the Audit Committee of Cantu Store; (vi) member of the Audit Committees of Porto Seguro, Natura, Embraer and the SBF Centauro Group; (vii) vice president of Associação Brasileira dos Provedores de Serviços Administrativos (the Brazilian Association of Administrative Service Providers) (ABRAPSA); (viii) member of the Institute of Independent Auditors of Brazil (IBRACON), the American Institute of Certified Public Accountants (AICPA), the Corporate Risk Committee of the Brazilian Institute of Corporate Governance (IBGC), and the federal and regional accounting councils (CRC and CFC); (ix) accountant certified as CPA in the U.S. by the State of California; (x) partner in PricewaterhouseCoopers, from 2004 to 2016, a company where he remained for 27 years; with 3-year student exchange in the U.S.).

 |